EliasVahlberg/EliasVahlberg/README.md

 ## Hi there 👋

-- Born - in the last millennium.
+- Born - In the last millennium.
 - Grew up in - The greatest place on earth (Stockholm, Sweden).
 - Currently learning - To tie my shoelaces.
 - Preferances - C#, C, Java, Imperative, Unity3D